openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 ### `data` thing

 `data` is responsible of extracting relevant piece of data (e.g. a number `3.14`) from binary received from the slave.
-Similarly, `data` thing is responsible of converting openHAB commands to write requests to the modbus slave.
+Similarly, `data` thing is responsible of converting openHAB commands to write requests to the Modbus slave.

 | Parameter                                   | Type    | Required | Default if omitted | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | ------------------------------------------- | ------- | -------- | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |